GuldenizBektas/VirtualKeyboard/README.md

 ```bash
 pip3 install mediapipe
 ```
 3. You need cvzone library.
 In most videos or blog posts people use cvzone with version 1.5.
-At first I had some issue recording to this problem because some codes are not working with cvzone with version 1.5 or higher but I addressed to those problem, and fix them.
+At first I had some issue recording to this problem because some codes are not working with cvzone with version 1.5 or higher but I addressed to those problems, and fixed them.
 YOu can use this code without worrying about version problems.
 ```bash
 pip3 install cvzone
 ```